odai92/reading-notes/README.md

 ## Our reading assigments will be included and updated every day as following:

-1- The main page describe's the repo
+- The main page describe's the repo
-2- Pages for each day inside the page will link you to:
+- Pages for each day inside the page will link you to:
--a page contain a table.
+  > a page contain a table.
--table describes the assigment and my comments.
+  > table describes the assigment and my comments.
-3- There is 15 repo's on this course.
+- There is 15 repo's on this course.

 ---